kyma-project/istio/docs/user/technical-reference/05-30-cluster-roles.md

 ## Validation

-To check what ClusterRoles were created with the Istio module, run the following command:
+To check what ClusterRoles have been created by the Istio module, run the following command:

 ```sh
 kubectl get clusterroles -l "kyma-project.io/module=istio"